Rumpunzel/rpg-thingy/playing-the-game/gauntlets.md

 There are three different types of gauntlets you may enter, depending on the situation in which you find yourself, on what you are trying to achieve, and on who or what opposes you in your attempts to achieve it.

-## Gauntlet of Destruction

-This is the most straight-forward, most dangerous, but also the least common type of gauntlet.
-You are trying to destroy your opponent, and they are trying to destroy you, be that killing them in battle, devastating them mentally, or ruining them financially.
-If at least one side has a different goal than to destroy the other, choose a [Gauntlet of Contention](#gauntlet-of-contention) instead.

-During a gauntlet of destruction:

-- When a character successfully attacks, they inflict an [Injury](injury-&-misfortune#injury) with rating equal to their margin of success to their target
-- When a character successfully defends, they inflict a [Misfortune](injury-&-misfortune#misfortune) with rating equal to their margin of success to their attacker

-Teams take turns until only one side remains standing.
-You put your own life on the line, when you enter a gauntlet of destruction.
-As such, if you surrender during a gauntlet of destruction, you suffer the fate you wanted to inflict on your opponent and you perish.

-Most gauntlets of destruction use the [Fight](../characters/skills#fight) skill with the intent to murder.

-{: .important }
-> Maro, after a long and arduous journey, finally confronts the man who murdered his father.
-Only one of them will make it out of here alive, so they enter a gauntlet of destruction.

 ## Gauntlet of Contention

 This is the most common type of gauntlet used to settle most major disputes.

-As the main goal during this type of gauntlet is not to destroy the other side but to achieve a specific goal, each side in a gauntlet of contention uses [Morale](#morale) to track their progress towards achieving their goal.
+The purpose of this type of gauntlet is to achieve a specific goal.
+Each side in a gauntlet of contention uses [Morale](#morale) to track their progress towards achieving their goal.
 Whenever a character succeeds on a test, their team's morale increases by **1** and whenever they fail, it decreases by **1.**

 Gauntlets of contention come in two different varieties depending on the goal you want to achieve.